-Displays the task affinity of tasks running on the current system.
-Several options are available to narrow the search.
-For example with the -c option, you can limit the search to a specific CPU or CPU set.
+Displays or changes the CPU affinity of tasks on the current system.
+The --set option can be used to move tasks from one CPU or CPU set to another.
+With the -c option, you can limit the search to a specific CPU or CPU set.